Home | About USIG | What's New | Events

 C. Value Added Tax

 Grants, including grants from foreign donors, are not ordinarily subject to the VAT.
-The tax might apply, however, if the donation is paid to subsidize a trading activity of an NGO, or if the donation is conditioned on benefits to the donor or a third party.
+The tax might apply, however, if the donation is paid to subsidize a trading activity of an NPO, or if the donation is conditioned on benefits to the donor or a third party.
 This is a complex area, and each grant or agreement must be considered on its own facts.
 Many services such as welfare and care provision and some educational services are exempt from VAT.

 In addition, certain goods and services are zero-rated for charities, including: